Unleash/unleash/website/docs/reference/integrations/datadog.md

 :::

-- **Body template** - This property is optional.
-Used to override the body template used by Unleash when performing the HTTP POST.
-You may format you message using a [Mustache template](https://mustache.github.io).
-You will have the [Unleash event format](/reference/api/legacy/unleash/admin/events) available in the rendering context.
+- **Body template** - This is an optional property.
+The template is used to override the body template used by Unleash when performing the HTTP POST.
+You can format your message using a [Mustache template](https://mustache.github.io).
+Refer to the [Unleash event types](/reference/event-types) reference to find out which event properties you have access to in the template.

 Example: